xichensf/magical/README.md

   * *Motif mapping file*: a three-column matrix with ```peak index```, ```motif index```, and ```binary binding```.
   * *Motif name file*: a two-column matrix with ```motif index``` and ```motif names```.

+Note, the motif names of the same TF can be very different if they are collected from different databases.
+To avoid duplicated motifs, we require using the corresponding gene name for each TF motif.

 #### **TAD boundary (prior)**
 Users will need to get the TAD boundary information from HiC profiles or similar experiments conducted in the same or similar context to their single cell datasets.
 We include a GM12878 cell line TAD file (~6000 domains with median size 400kb) in our demo for blood context analysis.